-Members of LGAC's Governance Committee as of March 31, 2011 were Kevin Murray and Marc Shaw.
-As a result of the resignation of Diana Jones Ritter in September 2010, a vacancy was created on the Governance Committee.
+Members of LGAC's Governance Committee as of March 31, 2012 were Kevin Murray and Marc Shaw.
+At March 31, 2012, there was one vacancy on the Governance Committee.

-New York Local Government Assistance Corporation Board and Committee Meetings Convened During Fiscal Year 2010-11
+New York Local Government Assistance Corporation Board and Committee Meetings Convened During Fiscal Year 2011-12

-Date Convened Directors in Attendance May 11, 2010 Finance Committee Board 5 with 3 participating by phone 5 with 3 participating by phone June 29, 2010 Audit Committee Finance Committee Board 2 with 1 participating by phone 5 with 3 participating by phone 5 with 3 participating by phone October 25, 2010 Finance Committee Board 3 with 2 participating by phone 4 with 2 participating by phone
+Date Convened Directors in Attendance June 29, 2011 Audit Committee Finance Committee Board 2 with all participating by phone 3 with 2 participating by phone 3 with 2 participating by phone July 14, 2011 Board 4 with 3 participating by phone March 13, 2012 Finance Committee Board 3 with 1 participating by phone 4 with 1 participating by phone